-I've been on both sides of the table of a one-on-one meeting; sometimes it feels like a ridiculous exercise of measuring the minutiae — details I would never look at if not for the meeting.
+I’ve been on both sides of the table of a one-on-one meeting; sometimes it feels like a ridiculous exercise of measuring the minutia – details I never would look at if not for the meeting.

 Before you managers start to get angry with me, let me explain.
 My doctor looks at my “vitals.”
 If he finds no cause for alarm, he doesn’t subject me to needless invasive procedures and expensive diagnostic tests looking for trouble.
 He accepts the vitals as an indicator of health or trouble and proceeds accordingly.
 IF there are warning signs, more questions, tests and diagnostics are performed – but only IF an issue is found in the vitals.